klsanch/personal-website/content/research/texture-perception.md

 One goal of this line of work is to understand how often cross-race friends talk about race-related experiences, their expectations about these conversations, and how they experience these conversations.
 I am particularly interested in the consequences of talking about race-related experiences for minority group members' ability to feel authentic and understood in the friendship, White friends' interest in and continuous learning about race, and both friends' closeness.

-In understanding these processes, a second goal is to help cross-race friends have better conversations abuot race-related experiences that lead to closer, more authentic friendships.
+In understanding these processes, a second goal is to help cross-race friends have better conversations about race-related experiences that lead to closer, more authentic intergroup friendships.
 Using a wise intervention approach, I test theory-driven strategies aimed at mitigating threat experienced by both majority and minority-group friends.